okviz/okviz.github.io/contributing.md

     <img src="assets/images/contributing/pr-1.png" width="700">

-    On the next page you can add more details to the request you are making and you can review all the changes you made.
-Also, note the top bar with the merge information - you are asking to merge you patch branch to the main branch.
+    On the next page, you can add more details to the request you are making and you can review all the changes you made.
+Also, note the top bar with the merge information - you are asking to merge your patch branch into the main branch.

     <img src="assets/images/contributing/pr-3.png" width="800">